 But don’t despair, Jorah!
-As we’ve seen with the princess Shireen, it is possible to survive this.
-Stannis didn’t go into detail when he discussed his daughter’s greyscale treatment, but what might have the maesters, healers, and apothecaries done to help the girl, who is presumably no longer contagious?
+As we saw with the princess Shireen, it is possible to survive this.
+Stannis didn’t go into detail when he discussed his daughter’s greyscale treatment, but what might have the maesters, healers, and apothecaries done to help the girl?
 As we learn from A Song of Ice and Fire, some believe the application of limes (for their citric acid) and mustard poultices (to stimulate nerve endings in the skin), paired with scalding hot baths, especially vinegar baths (for the acetic acid), can halt the spread of the disease.
 Others believe it necessary to cut off the infected appendages, though that doesn’t always seem to work. (“Many a man had sacrificed one arm or foot, only to find the other going grey,” Tyrion recalls in ADWD.)